Notice and Disclaimer

 4. Have any members of the founding group experience living in cohousing?

 Does the community design include the Common House?
-Danish and American study data demonstrates the importance of the Common House to a community’s success.
+Danish and American study data and empirical evidence demonstrates the importance of the Common House and of cooking and eating together in the Common House.

 Is the group engaging in participatory design process and developing their own community?
-This participatory design is the basis of relationships that create neighbor connections.
+This experience of the participatory design process creates the foundation for the community of people.

 Does the policy for completed community management include a non-hierarchical decision making structure such as consensus or sociocracy?
 Is there evidence of training and commitment to that decision making methodology?